vojay-dev/airflow-dagventure/README.md

 });
 ```

 Buildings and sheep each have 3 HP, shown as heart icons (visible only when you're close or during combat).
-Three hits destroy a building, triggering an explosion animation and a `DELETE api/dags/{id}` call to the plugin backend (which then deletes the DAG from Airflow).
+Three hits destroy a building, triggering an explosion animation and a `DELETE api/dags/{id}` call to the plugin backend (which then deletes the Dag from Airflow).

 ### The interaction radius and bracket indicators